kchiama/DEM_PFC2D_models/README.md

 Call the "run.p2dvr" file first to generate sediment followed by the "homogenous.py" file to run a series of models with varying fault geometry and sediment strength mechanics.
 "D5" is the main project file where D = Dense sediment, and 5 = 5.0 m thick.

-I will upload CSV files of the particle locations for the 45 trials in a few days.
+The CSV files contain the X,Y values of particle positions after every 0.5 m of slip for each of the 45 trials presented in the manuscript.
+The "Trials_Dataset" contains a summary of the 45 trials with the DEM micro-properties and surface deformation characteristics (vertical displacement, deformation zone width, fault scarp dip angle) that are measured from the CSVs of particle positions.

 # README.txt
 Each set of project files contains everything required to reproduce a model in Particle Flow Code (PFC2D) version 7.00.152 or later.